The guideline for VAT compliance

 Who is not affected

-4. Calculate VAT for each transaction.
+4. Calculate VAT each for payment individually.

-Where tax authorities receive information
+Where will tax authorities receive information

 - payment processors

-- payment systems
+- payment methods

 - customs etc.

-- website blockage
+- blocking of your website

-- delivery of goods stopped at customs
+- delivery withheld by customs